- Biological Inventions

 - Slogan: Hum hain na!
 (ICICI bank limited)

 7.Picture: Lacoste logo

-Registering your trademark helps you secure exclusivity over your mark, helps you get geographical coverage throughout country/region of registration, gives you a complete defence that you are not infringing rights of other person, helps you create brand value.
+Registering your trademark helps you secure exclusivity over your mark, helps you get geographical coverage throughout the country/region of registration, gives you a complete defense that you are not infringing the rights of other people, helps you create brand value.

-- What does and signify, when can we use them?
+What do © and ® signify, when can we use them?

-- Who can apply for trademark?
-Where should trademark application be filed?
+Who can apply for a trademark?
+Where should trademark applications be filed?

-Answer: An application can be made for registration of trademark actually used or proposed to be used by any person claiming to be proprietor of the trademark.
-In India, for facilitation of the registration of the trademarks, Trademark registry operates from five locations i.e. Delhi, Mumbai, Ahmadabad, Kolkata, and Chennai.
-In case of Indian applicants, jurisdiction is decided based on the principal place of business of applicant and in case of foreign applicants, jurisdiction is based on where applicant’s agent or attorney is situated.
+Answer: An application can be made for registration of trademark actually used or proposed to be used by any person claiming to be the proprietor of the trademark.
+In India, for the facilitation of the registration of the trademarks, the Trademark registry operates from five locations i.e. Delhi, Mumbai, Ahmadabad, Kolkata, and Chennai.
+In the case of Indian applicants, jurisdiction is decided based on the principal place of business of the applicant and in the case of foreign applicants, jurisdiction is based on where the applicant’s agent or attorney is situated.

-More info about jurisdiction and locations of Trademark registry can be obtained from by visiting http://ipindia.nic.in/tmr_new/location_jurisdiction.htm .
+More info about jurisdiction and locations of the Trademark registry can be obtained by visiting http://ipindia.nic.in/tmr_new/location_jurisdiction.htm .

 For e-filing, manual available at https://ipindiaonline.gov.in/trademarkefiling/UsefullDownloads/User_Manual_etrademarkfiling.pdf may be referred.